1938 Boston Red Sox season: Offseason

+On December 6, 1937, the Red Sox purchased outfielder Ted Williams from the Pacific Coast League San Diego Padres for $25,000 and four minor league players, with the deal announced the following day on December 7.

 Regular season

 The 1938 Boston Red Sox finished higher than any other Sox team since 1918.
 The Red Sox finished in second place with 88 wins and 61 losses, finishing 9 1/2 games behind the New York Yankees.
 Jimmie Foxx led the American League with a .349 batting average, 50 home runs and 175 RBIs, becoming the first player to win three American League MVP Awards.